 When picking a location for your tree, try to find a well-drained area with sandy loam soil.
 This soil type is the best for your plants, but as long as there is good drainage your tree should thrive.
 Place your tree in full sun for the best growth and production rate.
 Avoid frost pockets- trees may be damaged by unseasonable frosts.

 If desired, construct a water basin at the base of the tree about 36 inches in diameter.
 Mulch in the spring & summer time should be about 4-6 inches deep.
 Keep mulch a few inches away from the trunk of the tree.
-Good mulch in the spring, is a mix of compost and weed-free hay.
-In the summer use weed-free hay or grass clippings alone.
+Good mulch for peaches is either wood chips or partially composted sawdust.

 Chemical or organic, whatever you may choose, make sure that it contains iron, zinc, manganese, magnesium, molybdenum, copper and boron.
 These elements are crucial to the plants growth.
-Application rates may vary.
-See chart below:
+Application rates may vary; see chart for guidance.

 10-10-10 or 10-0-10 with minerals